 Which KPIs demonstrate a content marketing funnel’s success?

-Keep an eye out for assisted conversions, a drop in the cost per lead, an increase in the growth of your email list due to content updates, and—above all—a clear trail in your analytics that demonstrates visitors migrating from blog posts to major conversion sites.
+Keep an eye out for assisted conversions, a drop in the cost per lead, an increase in the growth of your email list due to content updates, and above all, a clear trail in your analytics that demonstrates visitors migrating from blog posts to major conversion sites.

-What’s a full-funnel content strategy?
+What is a full-funnel content strategy?

 Can a content marketing funnel work without paid ads?

-Of course.
+Yes.
 In reality, it frequently forms the basis of an organic growth plan that is long-term and sustainable.
 SEO is the primary driver of a content funnel, but sponsored ads can boost high-performing funnel content.

 What role does SEO play in a funnel for content marketing?